-Workstations are often targeted by an adversary using malicious webpages, emails with malicious attachments and removable media with malicious content in an attempt to extract sensitive information.
-Hardening the operating environments of workstations is an important part of reducing this risk.
+Workstations are often targeted by adversaries using malicious webpages, malicious email attachments and removable media with malicious content in an attempt to extract sensitive information.
+Hardening applications on workstations is an important part of reducing this risk.

 Table of contents